top of page

 When building your manifold, leave a bit of space between each valve.
 This service allowance makes it possible to repair or replace a single valve without having to cut out the entire manifold.
 Using unions or threaded fittings can make this even easier.

 For the first sprinkler head installation, the pipe running from the valve outlet should go down into a trench.
-While lateral pipes are often buried 8 to 12 inches deep, it’s a good practice to bury the first elbow coming off an anti siphon valve at least 18 inches deep for stability.
+While lateral pipes are often buried 8 to 12 inches deep, it’s good practice to bury the first elbow coming off an anti siphon valve at least 18 inches deep for stability.
 Remember to flush the pipes with water to clear out any debris before attaching the sprinkler heads.

 Properly installing anti siphon sprinkler valve systems is a detailed process, but getting it right ensures a safe and efficient watering system for years to come.
 When you’re ready to power up for the season, follow our sprinkler system startup guide.